 - The injury led to specific damages – Even if the doctor’s performance is substandard, his actions would have to directly cause further complications, such as: physical pain, increased medical bills or lost wages from missed work.

-All of these would need to have happened for a medical malpractice claim to be successful.
+All of these need to have happened for a malpractice claim to be successful.

 - Physician assistants